annaSeffernick/BEAMR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BEAMR is to identify genes that have multiple genomic features associated with multiple clinical endpoints.
+The BEAMR package implements the Bootstrap Evaluation of Association Matrices (BEAM) method to identify genes that have multiple genomic features associated with multiple clinical endpoints.
 It uses simple association models and bootstraping to integrate multiple genomic features.